Building Cooperative Embodied Agents Modularly with Large Language Models: Building Cooperative Embodied Agents Modularly with LLMs

-Since LLMs have no intrinsic memory of the previous observations or interactions, it's crucial to find a way to effectively store and update the belief of the physical scenes and the states of the other agents.
-Here we propose a Belief Module to keep track of the four following information.

-\textbf{Task Progress $P_T$} We keep track of the task progress in the belief module as \textit{Task Progress $P_T$} and update it whenever possible using processed observation information.

-\textbf{Ego-State $P_E$} Knowing own state is also of vital importance for embodied agents, so we gather all the information about the agent's own states from the processed observation and stored it in the belief module as \textit{Ego-State $P_E$}.

-\textbf{Others-State $P_O$} Keeping track of the other agents' states is important for cooperating with other agents, so we maintain \textit{Others-State $P_O$} in the belief module and update it whenever a new observation of the others is possible.
+It's of vital importance for an agent to maintain a memory of the knowledge and experience it has of the world and others, we mimic human's long-term memory \citep{atkinson1968human, wang2006integrating, nuxoll2012enhancing} and design Semantic memory, Episodic Memory, and Procedural Memory for \textit{CoELA}.

-\textbf{Scene Memory $P_S$} The memory of what objects has been seen and where they were is vital for an embodied agent exploring a vast space.
-Without this, it would be impossible for the agents to make long-horizon plans and share them with each other.
-We keep a record of seen objects and their states as Scene Memory $P_S$.
-To be noticed, this memory of scenes may not be accurate since other agents may interact with the objects and change their states without my awareness.
-Dealing with conflicts between my memory of the scene and the description of the scene from others is needed.
+\textbf{Semantic Memory} stores \textit{CoELA}'s knowledge about the world including a semantic map, the task progress, the state of self, and the state of others.
+Each time a new observation is received and perceived by the Perception Model, the Semantic Memory is updated accordingly.
+To be noticed, \textit{CoELA}'s knowledge about the world may not be accurate since other agents may interact with the objects and change their states without its awareness.
+Dealing with imparities between the memory and the description of the world from others adds even more challenges.

+\textbf{Episodic Memory} stores \textit{CoELA}'s experience about the past including the action history and dialogue history.
+Each time \textit{CoELA} executes a new action including sending out a message or receiving a new message, the related information is added to the Episodic Memory.

+\textbf{Procedural Memory} contains knowledge including how to carry out specific high-level plans in a specific environment implemented in code and the neural models' parameters.

-\subsubsection{Communication Module}
+\subsection{Communication Module}

-It's important for cooperative embodied agents to be able to communicate effectively with others.
-Effective communication needs to solve two problems: \textit{what} to send and \textit{when} to send.